 Fig. 1.
 Dynamic Drum gearbox from JVC HR-S9700.
-The same 2nd gen. gearbox has been used on many other models like HR-S8600, HR-S7600U, HR-S9500, HR-S9800U and several clones like Philips VR1500 manufactured after 1998.
-There is also another type of belt driven 1st gen. Dynamic Drum gearbox, that according to current knowledge was used on JVC VCRs manufactured after 1995 and before the production of 2nd gen..
-DD emulator has not yet been tested with 1st gen. DD system.
+The same 2nd gen. gearbox has been used on many other models like HR-S8600, HR-S7600U, HR-S9500, HR-S9600EU, HR-S9800U and several clones like Philips VR1500 manufactured after 1998.
+There is also another type of belt driven 1st gen. Dynamic Drum gearbox, that according to current knowledge was used on JVC VCRs manufactured after 1995 and before the production of 2nd gen. DD emulator also works with 1st gen. DD system, but a different ribbon cable and connector pinout is required (The signals are same, but in different pin order.).